incomm-sigpro/cerise-group6-6Gresearch/README.md

 ___

-Feito com 💜 by InComm
+Feito com 💜 by CERISE - 6G